 The short film dealt with a woman who noticed a dark silhouette in the shadows whenever she turned off the light, but when the light is turned back on the figure vanishes.
-The movie opens with the same basic concept as we see a woman (Lotta Losten who played the part in the original short) working in the gloomy hallways of a textile warehouse, when the motion activated lights turn off she spots the silhouette of a woman with monstrously long fingers, but upon waving her arms and the lights coming back on the strange woman is gone.
-This goes on for a bit as this mysterious being hounds the poor woman, who vainly tries warning her boss Paul (Billy Burke), but he’s to wrapped up in his own problems to take her seriously.
+The movie opens with the same basic concept as we see a woman (Lotta Losten who played the part in the original short) working in the gloomy hallways of a textile warehouse, when the motion-activated lights turn off she spots the silhouette of a woman with monstrously long fingers, but upon waving her arms and the lights coming back on the strange woman is gone.
+This goes on for a bit as this mysterious being hounds the poor woman, who vainly tries warning her boss Paul (Billy Burke), but he’s too wrapped up in his own problems to take her seriously.

 We are then introduced to Paul’s stepdaughter Rebecca (Teresa Palmer) who has commitment issues, refusing to acknowledge that her lover Bret (Alexander DiPersia), who she has been exclusively seeing and sleeping with for eight months, is her boyfriend and just someone she has sex with on a regular basis.
-She is alerted by her half-brother Martin’s (Gabriel Bateman) school that the kid has been falling asleep in class, and that her mother has not been answering the phone.
+She is alerted by her half-brother Martin’s (Gabriel Bateman) school that the kid has been falling asleep in class and that her mother has not been answering the phone.
 Turns out Rebecca’s mother Sophie (Maria Bello) suffers from depression, she even spent time in a mental institution as a child, and the recent death of her husband Paul has apparently sent her down the rabbit hole again.
-Rebecca takes Bret to her place, an apartment above a tattoo parlor, and that night she to encounters a strange figure that only becomes visible in the dark.
+Rebecca takes Bret to her place, an apartment above a tattoo parlour, and that night she encounters a strange figure that only becomes visible in the dark.

-On the negative side Lights Out is insanely predictable, I was spouting out exact lines of dialogue just before the characters in the movie uttered them.
-Almost every horror movie cliché in the book is ticked off one by one during the films running time, and of course the idiots in this movie will wander around the dark house alone for no bloody reason.
+On the negative side, Lights Out is insanely predictable, I was spouting out exact lines of dialogue just before the characters in the movie uttered them.
+Almost every horror movie cliché in the book is ticked off one by one during the films running time, and of course, the idiots in this movie will wander around the dark house alone for no bloody reason.
 When all the lights in the house go out she even leaves her little brother asleep in bed, while she goes off to investigate, with only a little candle as protection.
-We then have to endure Rebecca stalking down dark hallways, with a hand crank powered flashlight, as she looks for the cause of the power outage.
-Then there is Bret who we see wandering around outside for some unearthly reason, and of course poor Martin has to face off against Diana with his stupid little candle because he woke up to find his sister missing.
+We then have to endure Rebecca stalking down dark hallways, with a hand-crank-powered flashlight, as she looks for the cause of the power outage.
+Then there is Bret who we see wandering around outside for some unearthly reason, and of course, poor Martin has to face off against Diana with his stupid little candle because he woke up to find his sister missing.